Tucker Watkins and George Allen, September 2012.

 Boy oh boy, did Tucker Watkins fight the good fight.
 Full of life and mischief -- that grin and the twinkle in his eye always made you wonder what he had been up to -- this lifelong Republican and Virginia gentleman left a legacy that will live beyond him.
 A VMI graduate and Vietnam veteran, he fought hard and lived large, enjoying every drop of joy on his life's journey through his native, beloved Commonwealth.

-News on Saturday that he had passed spread quickly throughout the Virginia Republican community and the Republican Advance in Richmond.
+News on Saturday that he had passed spread quickly throughout the Virginia Republican community and the Republican Roundup in Richmond.
 He had been ill for several months but everyone was surprised to hear he had died.
 A celebration of his life was held on Tuesday, October 9, 2012, with military burial afterward at Oak Ridge Cemetery in Halifax County.

 Tucker was a leader in every sense of the word.
 There are many heavy hearts knowing we won't have that happy warrior at our sides anymore but there's a renewed determination to win for the GOP in November and, most importantly, win this one for George Allen.